crcardenas/Adephaga_UCE/UCE_characterization_and_concatenation_workflow-v0.3.md

 # TASKS

-1. test&cleanup Rscript output
-	1. re-format R script to accomidate one `*out.intersect file` that has all feature info.
-If it is an exon or intron it *is* a gene feature.
-So it should, in theory, be easier to manipulate.
-	2. generate vendiagram of exons,introns,genic,intergenic loci (in R)
-2. test Jeremy's synteny plot of UCE's and
+1. test Jeremy's synteny plot of UCE's and
-	1. run busco on all genomes to find orthologous genes
-	2. test synteny plots pairwise for each genome used
+	1. test synteny plots pairwise for each genome used
-3. Clean up file, check for grammar etc.
+2. Clean up file, check for grammar etc.

 !!! check with Manu about doing UCE recovery by clade? then concatenating it all together... idk... *might* help with locus recovery, but I need to think how to do this in Phyluce